Bethel Church (Redding): Influence on Redding

 Redding is a small city in northern California with about 90,000 residents.
-Bethel has grown to over 10 percent of the Redding population and with this growth, the church's influence in the city has increased, with a mixed reception.
+Bethel has grown to over 10% of the Redding population and with this growth, the church's influence in the city has increased, with a mixed reception.
 The church has brought in many young people for the school that clean the streets and do pro bono work.
 Many of the students have stayed afterwards and some have started businesses.
-When the civic auditorium was about to close for financial reasons in 2011, the church started leasing it and put in $1 million for repairs, and now use it for the church's Supernatural school on weekdays, while still letting it host the usual events on weekends.
+When the civic auditorium was about to close for financial reasons in 2011, the church started leasing it and put in $1 million for repairs, and now use it for the church's Supernatural School on weekdays, while still letting it host the usual events on weekends.
 Bethel donated $500,000 to the city of Redding's police in April 2017, and later led a campaign to raise $740,000 to fund the salaries of four police officers.
-In 2018, a direct flight from Redding to Los Angeles was opened, and Bethel Church used its business relationship with the airline as leverage and committed $450,000 to a revenue guarantee fund needed to operate the line.
+In 2018, a direct flight from Redding to Los Angeles was opened, and Bethel Church used its business relationship with United Airlines as leverage and committed $450,000 to a revenue guarantee fund needed to operate the line.

 However, some Redding residents are worried by the influence Bethel church has on the city.
-One of their main worries is the belief held by Bethel, the Seven Mountains Mandate, that Christians must influence seven "mountains", including government, media, business and education, in order for Jesus to return to earth.
+One of their main worries is the belief held by Bethel, the Seven Mountain Mandate, that Christians must influence seven "mountains", including government, media, business and education, in order for Jesus to return to earth.
 One such alleged instance of influence was the donation to the police force.
-The offer to donate caused controversy as some in the community thought the church was trying to pay off the city for future building permits, an assertion Pastor Kris Vallotton refuted at a city council meeting.
+The offer to donate caused controversy as some in the community thought the church was trying to pay off the city for future building permits, an assertion Pastor Kris Vallotton rebutted at a city council meeting.
 The city ultimately voted to receive the donation.
-Seven months after receiving the donation, Redding City Council unanimously approved a $96 million new Bethel campus, despite dozens of formally submitted citizen concerns.
+Seven months after receiving the donation, Redding City Council unanimously approved a $96-million new Bethel campus, despite dozens of formally submitted citizen concerns.
 The city councilperson who is a member of Bethel recused herself from voting.
 Another instance was when they advertised a seminar for public and private school teachers that mentioned "God wants to come to your school with His presence, His peace and His strategies".
 A group connected to the church later opened a public charter school, which, according to a teacher job ad, has a "Kingdom culture and all Bethel-connected board of directors and principal".

+Affiliations and networks

+Religious media outlets have described Bethel as part of broader charismatic–revivalist networks in which leaders, worship collectives, and ministries frequently collaborate while remaining organizationally independent.
+In the worship-music space, Jesus Culture—originally formed from Bethel’s youth ministry—later became a separate organization and church; trade press routinely notes its Redding origins.